sahil2k19/Complete-Backend-With-Explaination-codeial-/README.md

 }

 ```
+In above code we just preload all the comments and theri information(user.id)
 In above code first we find `All Post`\
 Then we fetch all `User` and `Comments` of that `Post` \
 Then in `Comments` we also fetch `User` who comment on that `post`